Vuthuylinh/Vuthuylinh/README.md

  - :feet: If you don't see me online coding, or not in my garden with my plants, I could be found in any of US national parks, enjoy hiking, become one with nature.
  -
 ### :speech_balloon:
-- :raised_hands:I'm always open meet new people and collaborations.
+- :raised_hands: I'm always open meet new people and collaborations.
 - 📫 Check out my [resume](https://drive.google.com/file/d/1bwHB1tD-bsd_EYvqoV6cfU0RhQldC7WI/view?usp=sharing),  and [linkedin](https://www.linkedin.com/in/linh-vu-de/)!